ddemidov/vexcl/README.md

 If these conditions are satisfied, then vectors may be combined with rich set of available expressions.
 Vector expressions are processed in parallel across all devices they were allocated on.
-One should keep in mind that in case several OpenCL command queues are used, then the queues of the vector that is being assigned to will be employed.
-Each vector expression results in the launch of a single OpenCL kernel.
+One should keep in mind that in case several command queues are used, then the queues of the vector that is being assigned to will be employed.
+Each vector expression results in the launch of a single compute kernel.
 The kernel is automatically generated and launched the first time the expression is encountered in the program.
 If the `VEXCL_SHOW_KERNELS` macro is defined, then the sources of all generated kernels will be dumped to the standard output.
 For example, the expression:
 ~~~{.cpp}
 X = 2 * Y - sin(Z);
 ~~~
-will lead to the launch of the following OpenCL kernel:
+will lead to the launch of the following compute kernel:
 ~~~{.c}
 kernel void vexcl_vector_kernel(
     ulong n,